Rita Lee: 1973–78: Tutti Frutti and national recognition

-After house arrest ended, Lee joined Gilberto Gil for the Refestança tour, visiting eight capitals in October–November 1977.
-A live album documented the collaboration.
-In 1978, Tutti Frutti issued Babilônia, producing hits "Jardins da Babilônia", "Agora é Moda", "Eu e Meu Gato", and the futuristic "Miss Brasil 2000".
-Internal conflicts led to the band's dissolution; Carlini, who had trademarked the name, departed with it.
-Lee reformed the lineup for the Rita Lee & Cães e Gatos show—named for rehearsal disputes—yielding one of Brazil's earliest bootleg recordings, now a collector's item.
+After house arrest ended, Lee joined Gilberto Gil on the Refestança tour, which visited eight state capitals and ended at Maracanãzinho in Rio de Janeiro, where the stage collapsed.
+A live album documented the shows.
+In 1978, Babilônia was released as the fourth and final Rita Lee & Tutti Frutti album, producing singles "Jardins da Babilônia", "Eu e meu gato", and "Miss Brasil 2000" and selling 150,000 copies.
+Internal conflicts led to the band's breakup.
+Dissatisfied with his diminished role, Carlini left and took the Tutti Frutti name with him.
+The remaining members continued with Lee, who renamed the group Rita Lee & Cães e Gatos for the promotional tour.